Vision Motor Training

 Purpose

-The settingl recognises that protecting and safeguarding young people is a shared responsibility and depends upon effective joint working between agencies and professionals that have different roles and expertise.
+The setting recognises that protecting and safeguarding young people is a shared responsibility and depends upon effective joint working between agencies and professionals that have different roles and expertise.
 Individual young people, especially some of the most vulnerable and those at greatest risk of social exclusion, will need coordinated help from health, education and children’s social care services.
 The voluntary sector and other agencies also have an important role in protecting and safeguarding young people.

 Vision Motor Training has a responsibility to protect and safeguard the welfare of young people they come into contact with.
 The need for guidelines and procedures is important to ensure that this is done with understanding and clarity.
 The setting follows the guidelines provided by The East Riding Safeguarding Children Partnership.